-The problem can be viewed as a variant of the celebrated Newton's aerodynamic problem (Proposition 34 of Book 2 of the Principia, 1687, [22]) which relies in optimizing the shape of a solid of revolution, moving in a fluid along its axis, experiencing the least resistance, at parity of length and caliber.
-Newton's problem of minimal resistance was the first solved problem in the calculus of variations (by Newton himself a decade before the brachistochrone problem, see [12]) and assumes a fluid like medium made by particles of equal mass moving at a constant velocity with a fixed direction, while the dynamic interaction between solid and fluid is only due to the perfectly elastic collisions between the fluid particles and the surface of the solid body.
-Though Newton's constitutive assumptions ruling the fluid-solid interaction seems too crude to copy the complex physical phenomena occurring at the interface (strongly influenced by the properties of the fluid and the dynamic features of the motion, [21]), certainly they capture the essential basic ingredients of the problem.
+The problem can be viewed as a variant of the celebrated Newton's aerodynamic problem (Proposition 34 of Book 2 of the Principia, 1687, [27]) which relies in optimizing the shape of a solid of revolution, moving in a fluid along its axis, experiencing the least resistance, at parity of length and caliber.
+Actually, at Proposition 65 of the same treatise, Euler studies in different terms a very similar problem.
+Newton's problem of minimal resistance was the first solved problem in the calculus of variations (by Newton himself a decade before the brachistochrone problem, see [16]) and assumes a fluid like medium made by particles of equal mass moving at a constant velocity with a fixed direction, while the dynamic interaction between solid and fluid is only due to the perfectly elastic collisions between the fluid particles and the surface of the solid body.
+Though Newton's constitutive assumptions ruling the fluidsolid interaction seems too crude to copy the complex physical phenomena occurring at the interface (strongly influenced by the properties of the fluid and the dynamic features of the motion, [26]), certainly they capture the essential basic ingredients of the problem.
 Let us recall that the drag problem is one of the oldest problems in fluid mechanics and at present it still seems to be out of reach of analytical results, for realistic Reynolds numbers.
 On the other hand, from a mathematical perspective, the variational integral representing the resistance functional is neither coercive nor convex, hence a natural route to prove existence of a minimum via the direct method relies in imposing additional constraints on the admissible shapes.

-These arguments explain the reasons the oldest problem of the calculus of variations still provides continuous inspirations for new and challenging problems: we refer, for instance, to [2, 4, 5, 6, 7, 8, 11, 13, 14, 15, 17, 18, 19, 20, 23, 24].
+These arguments explain the reasons the oldest problem of the calculus of variations still provides continuous inspirations for new and challenging problems: we refer, for instance, to [2, 3, 4, 5, 7, 8, 9, 10, 11, 12, 15, 17, 18, 19, 20, 22, 23, 24, 25, 28, 29, 30].

-Unlike Newton's problem, the Euler optimal profile problem, as far as the authors know, has never been studied in the framework of modern calculus of variations.
+Unlike Newton's problem, the Euler optimal profile problem, as far as the authors know, has never been studied in the framework of modern calculus of variations, with the only exception of the paper [3] which deals with a constrained Newton's problem in a special class of admissible functions.

 In analytical terms the problem admits the following formulation.
-Given a > 0, h > 0, $L \in (0, ah)$, find a curve $\gamma : [0, 1] \to \mathbb{R}^2$, $\gamma = (\gamma_1, \gamma_2)$, such that $\gamma(0) = (0, 0)$, $\gamma(1) = (a, h)$, and such that (with the notation $z+ := z \lor 0$)
+Given a > 0, h > 0, $L \in (0, ah)$ , find a curve $\gamma : [0, 1] \to \mathbb{R}^2$ , $\gamma = (\gamma_1, \gamma_2)$ , such that $\gamma(0) = (0, 0)$ , $\gamma(1) = (a, h)$ , and such that (with the notation $z+ := z \lor 0$ )